bszafranski/cram/docs/create-network.rst

 .. image:: /images/edit-link.png

 The **Link Number** is automatically assigned by CRAM.
-Link numbers can not be reused in the network.
+Link numbers cannot be reused in the network.

-The **Link Name** is a user-defined ASCII string that povide a common name to describe the reach.
-It is recommended that the name be unique within the first 32 characters but this not required.
+The **Link Name** is a user-defined ASCII string that provides a common name to describe the reach.
+It is recommended that the name be unique within the first 32 characters, but this not required.
 The name should normally be less than 256 characters in length.

 The **From Node** identifies the node at the upstream end of the link.

 The **To Node** identifies the node at the downstream end of the link.
 The To Node is where the flow from this link enters and mixes with all other sources (links).

 **Create Time Series Sheet/Go to Time Series Data** button.
 This button has one of two labels on it.
 If the link being edited does not currently have any time series data associated with it, the button will read Create Time Series Sheet.
-Clicking on the button will create a formatted worksheet in the current scenario to hold timeseries data for the link.
+Clicking on the button will create a formatted worksheet in the current scenario to hold time series data for the link.
 The user will need to populate the sheet with the appropriate data.

 .. note:: *Most links DO NOT have time series data associated with them.
 Links used to build advanced reservoirs are an exception to this.*